big-yellow-duck/ESP32-Stereo-Audio-Visualizer-LED-Matrix-with-FreeRTOS/README.md

 - Built in 20W stereo speakers
 - High clarity audio driven by class AB amplifier with ground loop isolator
 - Digital touch controls
+- Runs tasks using both cores of the ESP32 for higher frame rates

 # Work in progress do not use this repo yet